Finite Disorder Critical Point in Brittle-to-Ductile Transition in Amorphous Solids with Aspherical Impurities: Methods

-{\bf Sample preparation:} The moderately-annealed state of a glassy system with $c_{r}$ ($c_s$), the concentration of rods (spherical dopants) is prepared by firstly equilibrating the system at high temperature ($T=0.5$).
++0.1in {\bf Sample preparation:} The moderately-annealed state of a glassy system with $c_{r}$ ($c_s$), the concentration of rods (spherical impurities ) is prepared by firstly equilibrating the system at high temperature ($T=0.5$).
 It is then slowly cooled to temperature $T=5\times10^{-4}$, with a cooling rate of $dT/dt=1\times10^{-4}$.
 This annealed state is minimized via conjugate-gradient to reach the inherent state (IS).
+For high temperature studies, the sample is simply equilibrated at $T=0.60$, and then quenched to the IS.
 This inherent state is then used as a starting point for all shear procedures.

-{\bf Shear protocol:} This work focuses only on the athermal quasi-static ($T \to 0$ and $\dot{\gamma} \to 0$) deformation.
++0.1in {\bf Shear protocol:} This work focuses only on the athermal quasi-static ($T \to 0$ and $\dot{\gamma} \to 0$) deformation.
 We start with an inherent state and deform it by increasing the strain by $\delta \gamma = 5\times10^{-5}$ in every step.
 Each deformation step contains two parts; the first step is called affine transformation, in which particle positions are modified in the following way: $x_i = x_i + \delta \gamma y_i$, $y_i = y_i$, $z_i = z_i$.
 Here the strain is applied in the $x$ direction.
-The second step involves minimizations of energy in which particles are brought back to mechanical equilibrium.
+The second step involves minimization of energy in which particles are brought back to mechanical equilibrium.
 We use the conjugate gradient method for energy minimization.

-{\bf Structural order parameter:} The structural order parameter utilized in this study aims to characterize the deviation of local structure from perfect steric packing, as outlined in Ref. \cite{Tong2019}.
++0.1in {\bf Structural order parameter:} The structural order parameter utilized in this study aims to characterize the deviation of local structure from perfect steric packing, as outlined in Ref.\cite{Tong2019}.
 The specific order parameter, denoted as $\Theta_o$ for a tagged particle $o$, is determined through a series of steps detailed next.
-Firstly, the neighbours of $o$ are identified using radical Voronoi tessellation, then sets of four particles, comprising the tagged particle $o$ and three of its neighbours, are identified to form tetrahedra.
-For each bond within the tetrahedron, the imperfection is calculated as $\sum_{<ab>} |r_{ab} - \sigma_{ab}|$, where $<ab>$ ranges over the six edges of the tetrahedron, and $\sigma_{ab} = (\sigma_a + \sigma_b) \times 0.5$ represents the favoured distance.
+Firstly, the neighbors of $o$ are identified using radical Voronoi tessellation, then sets of four particles, comprising the tagged particle $o$ and three of its neighbors, are identified to form tetrahedra.
+For each bond within the tetrahedron, the imperfection is calculated as $\sum_{<ab>} |r_{ab} - \sigma_{ab}|$, where $<ab>$ ranges over the six edges of the tetrahedron, and $\sigma_{ab} = (\sigma_a + \sigma_b) \times 0.5$ represents the favored distance.
 Normalization is applied, and the imperfections are averaged over all tetrahedra.
 The order parameter for a particle is then given by the expression:

 where $<oijk>$ runs over all tetrahedron sets.
 The system's structural order parameter is computed by averaging over all particles.
 A higher value of $\Theta_o$ indicates a more disordered local surrounding; thus, the $\Theta$ map serves as a valuable tool for identifying regions with shear bands, as elaborated in the results section.